himasha/APIDemoProject/README.md

 ballerina build books_get_service.bal

 This command would create the relevant kubernetes resources and push the docker image to your specified docker registry.
-Once this command is executed, it would provide you a link to deploy the kubernetes resources as below.
+Once this command is executed, it would provide you a link to the kubernetes resources as below.
 Copy that command and run it.

 Similarly, execute the same commands for books_search_service.bal